muratk5n/thirdwave/en/README.md

 ---

-Math models do not lose accuracy, at first, due to discretization, that comes later.
+Math models do not lose accuracy, at first, due to discretization (that comes later).
 They lose accuracy because math models "oversmooth".
 You are representing phenomena based on finite particles with something that works at infinitely fine scale.
 The tool helped us for a long time, we could not (and still can't) simulate all particles